Is Wireless Audio Better Than Wired?

 Bluetooth works separately from your WiFi or data connection.
 Using its own connection protocol, Bluetooth allows you to connect device-to-device, without using data (LTE, etc.) from your mobile device or WiFi from your home, work or public network.
 Connecting to a device does not deactivate your WiFi or data connection, which means you can still connect your phone to a Bluetooth speaker and stream music off your subscribed service on WiFi (without using mobile data).
 Bluetooth does not compete with other connections in that respect.

-Unfortunately, Bluetooth 5.0 does not improve audio quality - at least not right now anyway.
-The fact remains that audio data transmission is up to the codec, and until a new codec is developed to work with the range and speed updates of Bluetooth 5.0, your audio isn't going to sound any better.
+As new versions come out, bandwidth is improved but these improvements don't include a standard for audio transmission.
+This means that headphones, speakers and other Bluetooth-enabled devices will have to use the older 4.0 audio protocols until this too is updated.
+The fact remains that audio data transmission is up to the codec, and until a new codec is developed to work with the range and speed updates of Bluetooth 5.4, your audio isn't going to sound any better.

 (Note that various Bluetooth versions will default to the earliest version due to compatibility protocols.
 For instance, if your phone has Bluetooth 4.0 but your speaker has version 2.0, data and audio will be transmitted via Bluetooth 2.0 settings.)